marian-nmt/marian-examples/wmt2017-uedin/README.md

-# Example: Reproducing Edinburgh's WMT2017 system for en-de with Marian
+# Reproducing Edinburgh's WMT2017 system for en-de with Marian

 Files and scripts in this folder show how to train a complete WMT-grade system based on [Edinburgh's WMT submission description](http://www.aclweb.org/anthology/W17-4739) for en-de.